 - Dry season rice, seed production farms, and rice processing equipment for a reliable food supply

 - Catalyzing growth and quality of community school networks

 - Promoting peace and transforming communities through improved dialogue and negotiation

 - Water, sanitation, and relief support for families and children displaced by conflict

 - Primary and secondary education for rural indigenous students

 - Indigenous peoples college education

-- Spring capping for clean water supply
+- Spring capping for clean drinking water supply for vulnerable communities

 - Sustainable agriculture for rural communities